Purpose of the program

 If necessary, the amount of pages in the file "sitemap.xml" can be varied by changing the value of 50 000 (it is set by default) to the desired value in the main settings of the program.

-For a more flexible analysis of the data obtained, it is possible to upload them to a CSV format (Excel).
+For a more flexible analysis of the received data, it is possible to upload them to the CSV format (the current active tab is exported), as well as generate a full-fledged report in Microsoft Excel with all the tabs in one file.

 In the program there is a choice of the preferred language on which the work will be done.